ATD 1-LAW

 False

-Highlight three circumstances under which an agent might become personally liable to third parties.
+Outline five(5) circumstances under which an agent might become personally liable to third parties.

-The concept of agency by ___________arises where one person acts in such a way that the other believes that a third person is authorized to act on his behalf and enters into a transaction with the third person.
+The concept of agency by ________arises where one person acts in such a way that the other believes that a third person is authorized to act on his behalf and enters into a transaction with the third person.

 Express agreement